Esri/offline-editor-js/doc/howtouseofmadvancedlibrary.md

 * **Approach 1** involves you manually creating the dataStore for greater control over what goes into the Data Store Object and then inserting that Object into the offlineFeatureManager's constructor.

 * **Approach 2**, you can let the library manage it automatically upon an ADD, UPDATE or DELETE.
-This is accomplished by not inserting a manual Data Store Object into offlineFeatureManager constructor and instead setting offlineFeaturesManager.ENABLE_FEATURECOLLECTION = true.
+This is accomplished by not inserting a manual Data Store Object into OfflineEditAdvanced constructor and instead setting OfflineEditAdvanced.ENABLE_FEATURECOLLECTION = true.

 #### Approach 1 - manually create dataStore